fengzhen01/IPDLPre/README.md

 ## step2 ：Generate Protein Language Model Embeddings
 After downloading the pretrained models in **step1**, you can use the following Python scripts to generate embeddings for protein sequences:
-- `pre_esm2.py`  → generates embeddings using ESM-2
+`pre_esm2.py`  → generates embeddings using ESM-2
-- `pre_protT5.py` → generates embeddings using ProtT5
+`pre_protT5.py` → generates embeddings using ProtT5
-- `pre_protbert.py` → generates embeddings using ProtBert
+`pre_protbert.py` → generates embeddings using ProtBert
-Each script processes protein sequences and saves the corresponding embeddings into the `./Dataset/` directory under subfolders such as `./Dataset/DNA/` or `./Dataset/RNA/`.
+Each script processes protein sequences and saves the corresponding embeddings into the ./Dataset/ directory under subfolders such as ./Dataset/DNA/, ./Dataset/RNA/, or ./Dataset/DRNA/, depending on the type of data being processed.
+After running these scripts, you will obtain .pkl files that contain the extracted embeddings.
+For example:
+DNA-related embeddings will be saved in ./Dataset/DNA/
+RNA-related embeddings will be saved in ./Dataset/RNA/
+DRNA-related embeddings will be saved in ./Dataset/DRNA/
+These .pkl files are used as input for downstream model training and evaluation.

 **Example usage:**
 ```bash